tomhiggins/BishBashBosh/README.md

  - You should run this in a directory where you have rights to read and write files
  - Change **/directory/where/your/music/is/** to the directory path where the music stash you want to stream is kept.
-   - This code will go into the directories under the main music directory as well.
+   - This code will get into the directories under the main music directory as well.
  - The code grabs all the names of the mp3 files and writes that into a file named **playlist.m3u**
  - The songs are Randomized and when they are all played Looped to do it all over again until you stop it, the machine powers
     off, or to the heat death of the universe...which ever comes first.